Registrations are now closed

-The Homelessness Unit will coordinate the next street count of rough sleepers on the morning of Tuesday 11 February 2014.
+The City of Sydney's Homelessness Unit will coordinate the next street count of rough sleepers on Tuesday 11 February 2014.

 A key part of addressing homelessness

 Street counts aim to collect accurate and up-to-date information about the number of people sleeping rough in the local area.
 People occupying beds in temporary shelters and homelessness hostels are also counted.

 People living in boarding houses, staying with friends or living in other forms of non-secure housing are not counted.
 No information regarding the specific location of rough sleepers is published.